Skip to main content

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Audit Oversight Agency (PANA) is responsible for exercising independent public oversight of the auditing profession, including overseeing the activities of audit firms, and statutory auditors whose membership is mandatory in the Polish Chamber of Statutory Auditors (PIBR).

-The PANA is responsible for (i) oversight of PIBR; (ii) design and implementation of the quality assurance system; (iii) annual plan of inspections of PIE and non-PIE audits; (iv) investigation and disciplinary system; and (v) annual report on its oversight activity which are published on the Ministry of Finance website.
+The PANA is responsible for (i) oversight of PIBR; (ii) design and implementation of the quality assurance system; (iii) keeping the list of audit firms and the list of audit entities from third countries; (iv) annual plan of inspections of PIE and non-PIE audits; (v) investigation and disciplinary system; and (vi) annual report on its oversight activity which are published on the Ministry of Finance website.
 PANA, as a national institution, operates fully under the Ministry of Finance.

 The PANA is a member of the Committee of European Auditing Oversight Bodies (CEAOB) and the International Forum of Independent Audit Regulators (IFIAR).